 These hefty hunks of rubber began populating toyboxes near and far.
-They weren’t the first wrestling action figures (Japan had JWA by Bullmark in 1969 and Super-Pro Wrestling by Popy in 1981), but they were the first mass-marketed and produced for North American consumption.
+They weren’t the first wrestling action figures (Japan had JWA by Bullmark in 1969 and Super-Pro Wrestling by Popy in 1981).
+However, they were at least one of the first mass-marketed and produced for North American consumption.

-Shortly later, in 1985, Remco released AWA All-Star Wrestlers.
 Remco was infamous for copying popular toy trends and making knockoff toylines but of a lesser quality than the originals.
-Their line of figures was similar to the look and mold of the popular He-man and The Masters Of The Universe fantasy/adventure action figure toyline.
-The Remco toyline lasted only one year but still boasts a substantial demand by collectors.
+Their line of wrestling figures was similar in look and mold to the popular He-man and The Masters Of The Universe fantasy/adventure action figure toyline.

 In the June/July 1985 issue of WWF Magazine, LJN explained that “Extreme attention to detail was essential for the WWF Wrestling Superstars toyline because the WWF stars are some of the most recognizable athletes in the world.
 The reproduction is so close to real life that each figure has its own unique personality.”